The proposed new rules help ensure the health, safety, and welfare of residents receiving services in state licensed

 burden(s) the rules place on individuals.
 Burdens may include fiscal or administrative burdens, or duplicative

-providers is the elimination of immediate reporting to the state.
+the elimination of immediate reporting to the state.

 A. Despite the identified burden(s), identify how the requirements in the rules are still needed and reasonable